Caleb Gardner: Slave trade (1762–1775)

+By 1765, Gardner was not only Captain but also owner of the vessel Triton (or Tryton), which made two voyages.
+From an unspecified African port, 148 captives embarked and 131 disembarked at Jamaica; 100 captives embarked at Cape Coast Castle and 87 disembarked at St. Kitts.

+In 1766, as Captain of the Surprize [sic], he made a triangle trade voyage to Liverpool, then Bonny, where enslaved captives were purchased.
+He departed with 339 captives when he navigated to the West Indies.
+He made stops at St. Kitts and Barbados, where a total of 290 captives disembarked, then returned to Liverpool.

+In 1767, Gardner appears to have been the Captain of the Peggy which stopped at the Cape Coast Castle, then proceeded to Grenada.
+The total number of captives and those who survived the journey are unknown.

+From 1767 through 1774, Gardner traded slaves on at least five voyages as owner of the Rhode Island ship Black Prince, with three of those voyages as its Captain.
+Captives were taken from Africa (Gold Coast and Cape Coast Castle) to Barbados, and in one case from Anomabu to Dominica.
+On these voyages, a total of 774 captives embarked on the ship and 630 disembarked.
+A total of 118 captives died on these voyages.

 Revolutionary War

-Before the beginning of the Revolution he had retired from the sea and engaged in slave trading in his native town.
-At the time of the war, he was a strong Whig.

-In late 1775, Gardner raised a company of militiamen.
+Gardner temporarily ceased his prolific triangle trade activities just before the Revolutionary War.
+In late 1775, he raised a company of militiamen.
 He was assigned with this company to Colonel William Richmond's Regiment.
 He became major and was promoted to lieutenant colonel on Aug.
 19, 1776.
 He became member of the council of war and of the Rhode Island state government.

 He resided in Newport in 1778, when the French squadron under Count d'Estaing was blockaded there by the greatly superior British fleet under Admiral Howe.
 A sudden and dense fog prevented an immediate attack by the English, but they occupied both entrances to the harbor and waited for daylight.

 Looking through a spyglass from his housetop, Captain Gardner noted the disposition of the hostile fleets.
 As soon as it was dark, he rowed himself to the ship of the French admiral and offered to pilot him to a safe position.
-With his own hand, he steered the admiral's ship through a channel that he had known from boyhood.
-Thee other vessels, with all lights extinguished, followed singly in his wake.
+He steered the admiral's ship through a channel that he had known from boyhood.
+The other vessels, with all lights extinguished, followed singly in his wake.
 After piloting the French beyond the enemy and to clear water, he returned to the island.
 He reached his own house before daylight.
-He was among the groups along the waterfront who marveled, when the fog lifted, at the disappearance of the French fleet.
+When the fog lifted, he was among the groups along the waterfront who marveled at the disappearance of the French fleet.